 National Juvenile Defender Center issued a Racial Justice Statement and an Equity Statement.

-Partner Statements, Data, and Scientific Reports
+Partner Statements, Data, Training/Presentations, and Scientific Reports

 NLADA’s Racial Justice Action Plan released in 2018 commits NLADA and its members to: (1) speak with clarity about poverty and racial equity; (2) improve our internal governance to reflect the racial equity we seek to secure in our communities; and (3) support a purpose-driven practice that employs strategic advocacy to advance racial justice in our communities.